Overview Of How To Change Audi Oil1111111

 Wondering how to change the oil and oil filter on your Audi?
 Unsure what type of oil to use an Audi?
 What is the oil fill capacity on the Audi?
 Blauparts is here to help!
 Your Audi oil change questions are answered in the video and instructions below.

-As an independent Audi service garage with over 25 years of hands-on experience, we've seen many mechanical breakdowns on vehicles.
+As an independent Audi service garage with over 27 years of hands-on experience, we've seen many mechanical breakdowns on vehicles.
 Experience has shown that changing your fluids is the single most important preventive maintenance routine you can perform to avoid vehicle breakdowns.
 Yet, for many Audi owners, this seems to be one of the most neglected areas of maintenance.
 Thoroughly flushing your fluids at the proper intervals can help your car reach 150,000 miles and beyond!

 Refer to the owner's manual and factory manual for Audi oil change instructions.<br > Blauparts recommend having an A.S.E. certified Audi mechanic perform vehicle maintenance.<br > Warning: Be careful when handling hot engine oil.
 Always wear gloves and wear safety goggles when handling Audi fluids!

 Example Vehicle 2003 Audi A4 3.0L

 Audi Oil Change Tools Needed<br > - Regular screw driver for under-body plash pan<br > - 19mm wrench for oil pan drain plug<br > - Oil filter wrench for oil filter removal<br > - Oil drain pan container<br > - Pouring Funnel

 How To Step 1Allow your engine oil to warm up.
 Drive it for approximately 5-10 minutes, allowing the older used motor oil to warm up for optimal oil flow and thorough drainage.<br >

 How To Step 2With a regular screw driver remove the under-body plash pan.